Long-time equilibration can determine transient thermality: All-time thermality

 Now moving on from the specific two-site subsystems located in the respective centers of the chains, the plots in Fig.~\ref{fig:gloc_site_1DFB} show that 1D chains $A$ and $B$ are {\glocal}ly thermal with respect to \textit{all} two-site subsystems $\nu$ along the chains.
 Moreover, ``inside the bulk'', i.e., away from the edges inwards, all two-site subsystems share the same temperature.
 Both $A$ and $B$ are thus uniformly {\glocal}ly thermal.

 Of course, as the size of the subsystem $s$ grows, the degree to which the system $X$ is {\glocal}ly thermal at $s$, $\cF^{\max}_s$, must decrease, reaching very low values as $N_s$ approaches $N_X$ (see Fig.~\ref{fig:global_atherm_1DFB} which plots the fidelity for $N_s = N_X$).
 The decrease of $\cF^{\max}_s$ with $N_s$ is shown in Fig.~\ref{fig:gloc_subsize_1DFB}, where the center of subsystem $s$ is fixed at the center of $X$.
-The plot is a snapshot of the system taken at the same instance $\omega_A t_0 \approx 143.84$ as in Fig.~\ref{fig:gloc_site_1DFB}.
+The plot is a snapshot of the system taken at the same instance $\sqrt{\omega_A \omega_B} \, t_0 \approx 106$ as in Fig.~\ref{fig:gloc_site_1DFB}.
 The presented behavior is representative for all times.
-We see that $\cF^{\max}_s \geq 0.98$ for $N_a \leq 6$ and $N_b \leq 4$.
+We see that $\cF^{\max}_s \geq 0.98$ for $N_a \leq 4$ and $N_b \leq 3$.
 The effective {\glocal} temperatures $T^\eff_s$ for all values of $N_s$ are approximately equal.
 For larger values of time as well as for larger sizes of the global systems, both curves in Fig.~\ref{fig:gloc_subsize_1DFB} become flatter.
 However, they do not become entirely flat in the $N_X \to \infty$ limit for all times.
 Thus, although $A$ and $B$ are indeed {\glocal}ly thermal to a good approximation at all times for $N_X \gg 1$, Eq.~\eqref{eq:exact} does not become \textit{exact} in the thermodynamic limit (at least not for all times).

 The {\glocal} thermality we observe is not limited to the [1D, FB] case.
 We find qualitatively identical behavior for the other three topological configurations [1D, EE], [2D, EE], [2D, FB] (see Fig.~\ref{fig:illustr}).
 To provide representative evidence, in Fig.~\ref{fig:gloc_time_2DFB} we show the time dependence of the fidelities and effective {\glocal} temperatures for central $2$-site subsystems $a$ and $b$ for the [2D, FB] case.
-There, $A$ and $B$ are 2D lattices of dimension $26 \times 26$ (i.e., $N=676$) with full-body interaction, and all the other parameters are the same as in Figs.~\ref{fig:gloc_time_1DFB} and \ref{fig:gloc_site_1DFB}.
+There, $A$ and $B$ are 2D lattices of dimension $26 \times 26$ (i.e., $N=676$) with full-body interaction.
 These [2D, FB] plots show qualitative similarity to those for the [1D, FB] case shown in Fig.~\ref{fig:gloc_time_1DFB}, with slightly better convergence compared to the 1D case.
-Figure~\ref{fig:gloc_time_2DFB} illustrates the important possibility of the {\glocal} temperatures of $A$ and $B$ not converging to the same value (cf. Sec.~\ref{sec:TTM}).
-We also observe this behavior in 1D geometries, both in strong and weak coupling regimes.
+Both Figs.~\ref{fig:gloc_time_1DFB} and \ref{fig:gloc_time_2DFB} illustrate the important possibility of the {\glocal} temperatures of $A$ and $B$ not converging to the same value (cf.~Sec.~\ref{sec:TTM}).
+This behavior can occur both in strong and weak coupling regimes.

 For [1D, EE] and [2D, EE] configurations, we found that, while both $A$ and $B$ remain {\glocal}ly thermal, the systems expectedly exhibit gradients of local temperatures.
 We discuss this in Appendix~\ref{app:EEdyn}.